MaleficCompose/MaleficNavigation/README.md

 ### 2. Define Routes in YAML

-Create a `routes.yaml` file to define your routes.
+Create a `routes.yaml` file to define the routes through your application.
+Each route should have a name and a composable.
+The hidden aspect decides if it is shown in the sidebar.
+If you use your own sidebar implementation, which I would highly recommend, then that does not really matter.
+The parameters should be defined after that.
+The names of the parameters should be consistent with whatever they are named in the composable.
+A `?` after a parameter name indicates that it is optional.
 For example:

 ```yaml
 routes: